Kirkados/Field_Robotics_2021/README.md

 To run: python3 main.py

 The default training run will produce two qudrotors flying on an outdoor runway.
 50% of the runs will have one quadrotor fail mid-flight.
+Training takes roughly 2 days on an i7-8700K CPU.